martinthomson/train-protocol/draft-thomson-scone-train-protocol.md

 rate estimation or congestion control algorithms used at endpoints.

-Having the network indicate what its rate limiting policy is, in a way that is accessible to endpoints, might allow applications to use this inforation when adapting their send rate.
+Having the network indicate what its rate limiting policy is, in a way that is accessible to endpoints, might allow applications to use this information when adapting their send rate.

 The Transparent Rate Adaptation Indications for Networks (TRAIN) protocol is